Your car can be a smooth little self-contained universe. But when something goes wrong, that world can collapse quickly.

 Many shoppers are used to bringing reusable bags to the grocery or drugstore these days as environmental concerns grow about single-use plastic bags — not to mention the financial benefit we cite in “12 Products That Can Save Money for as Long as You Own Them.”

 But reusable bags also can come in handy for everything from hauling library books or Goodwill donations to collecting beach toys.
-Just note that in some communities, stores are not allowing customers to bring in reusable bags until the coronavirus pandemic passes.

 8. Escape tools